cschuyle/Do-NOT-do-this/README.markdown

 Shouldn't'a' made the default branch be other than `main`, for no reason.

 Shouldn't'a' forgot to check `Automatically delete head branches` in Settings.

+Shouldn't'a' waited even this short period of time to put a .gitignore file

+Shouldn't'a' left all that trash in the <.gitignore> file

+Shouldn't'a' force-pushed just now (3nd time!
+The first 2 times are lost to time)